 Alaska is known for wide-open spaces and incredible vistas.
 The small ratio of people to land in this state makes it not surprising at all that there is so much wildlife in this part of the country.
 In Alaska, it’s the animals that rule – humans are secondary residents and are almost an afterthought.

-If you’re wondering what to do in Anchorage first, the Alaska Wildlife Conservation Center is a great place to start your visit to Alaska.
+If you’re first wondering what to do in Anchorage, the Alaska Wildlife Conservation Center is a great place to start your visit to Alaska.
 Although it’s not in downtown Anchorage, it’s just an hour’s drive away from downtown in Girdwood.

 This sanctuary is dedicated to preserving Alaska’s wildlife through education, conservation, and animal care.
 It is a home for orphaned, injured, or sick animals that are native to this state.